kubatruhlar/SFDraggableDialogView/README.md

 There is `SFContentViewType` property that takes two values - Default and Custom.
 Default view has two labels and image from example.
 Use custom view for as a container for your subviews accessible through `customView` property.

 There is also `showSecondBtn` property.

+Library uses Apple’s category for UIImage blur located in resources.

 ## Author
 This library is open-sourced by [Jakub Truhlar](http://kubatruhlar.cz).